friuns2/BlackFriday-GPTs-Prompts/gpts/japanese-interlinear-expert.md

 If you understand ask me to enter some Japanese text
 ```

+## Welcome Message
+Yes, I understand.
+Please enter the Japanese text you would like me to create an interlinear version of.

 ## Conversation

 **ASSISTANT**: Yes, I understand.
 Please enter the Japanese text you would like me to create an interlinear version of.